 Shoulder and Trap Workout for “Boulder Shoulders”

 Want to hit the shoulders?
-Need a traps workout?
+Need a trap workout?
 Our next installment of “The DIY At-Home Exercise Series” is a shoulder and trap workout (deltoids and trapezius) – a killer shoulder workout!
 For the guys out there, having wide shoulders can make you look very formidable and for the ladies out there, toned shoulders can help you rock that summer dress or tank top (or just look great).

 Ready for a shoulder workout?

 Besides exercising the back, shoulders are my favorite muscle group to work with.

 Having strong shoulders can help you in many aspects of daily life because we are constantly using them to lift objects!